YiFangwan/kernel/doc/docutils/salomepypkg.rst

 Problems
 ========

-To target this situation, we have to face two problems:
+To reach this target, we have to face two problems:

 * A naming conflict with the instruction ``import salome``.
 The result is unpredictible because of the existance in the ``sys.path`` of